mpv-player/mpv/DOCS/interface-changes.rst

     - make "volume" and "mute" properties changeable even if no audio output is active (this gives not-ideal behavior if --softvol=no is used)
     - add "volume-max" and "mixer-active" properties
+    - ignore --input-cursor option for events injected by input commands like "mouse", "keydown", etc.
  --- mpv 0.15.0 ---
     - change "yadif" video filter defaults
  --- mpv 0.14.0 ---